Change is the law of life. And those who look only to the past or present are certain to miss the future. – John F. Kennedy

 1. Relevance scores for a subject entity may be based on a popularity of a subject entity in a corpus of content items.

-3. Relevance scores may be based on a popularity of a subject entity during a particular time period.
+3. Relevance scores may be based on a popularity of a subject entity during a particular period.

 4. The popularity of a subject entity may be determined based on a frequency of occurrence of the subject entity in (1) a corpus of content items, (2) in search terms used by users, (3) in web pages, etc.